-A couple of weeks ago in Sundays School I brought up a verse in James as a counter example to the life, liberty, and happiness gospel.
+A couple of weeks ago in Sundays School, I brought up a verse in James as a counter-example to the life, liberty, and happiness gospel.

 As an example of suffering and patience, brothers, take the prophets who spoke in the name of the Lord.
 (James 5:10)

 We are instructed to look to the prophets as examples of suffering.
-These are people who spoke “thus says the lord.”
+These are people who spoke, “thus says the Lord.”
 And, they suffered.

 The next verse brings up Job.
 The classic Biblical example of one who suffers.
-Evangelicals are always quick to point out that he regained his wealth and more, as if that is the measure of life and faithfulness.
+Evangelicals are always quick to point out that he regained his wealth and more as if that is the measure of life and faithfulness.
 But, that isn’t true for his wife and children who died.
 Nor can we pretend that he always handled his suffering with grace.
 While in faith, he refused to curse God.
 He did curse the day of his birth and did plenty of complaining along the way.

 I have found a lot of comfort in the person who many call “the last Old Testament prophet, ” John the Baptist.
 Jesus said of John, “among those born of women there is no one greater”.
 (Luke 7:28) Yet, this great prophet ended his time on earth by being beheaded.
 I admit it is strange to draw comfort from a great prophet losing his head.
-But, we live in a Christian culture than often tacitly equates a comfortable life with spiritual standing.
+But, we live in a Christian culture that often tacitly equates a comfortable life with spiritual standing.
 It is reassuring, at times, to remember that rain falls on the just and the unjust.
 (Matthew 5:45)

 Benediction… of sorts

 I don’t have words of comfort for those in pain.
 I don’t know how to encourage you to be thankful despite the troubles of life.
 All I can do, and I am speaking to myself here, is look to the prophets as examples of patience and suffering.
 I can remember that Job did not always face his pain with grace.
-I can remember that John the Baptist was beheaded not because of his own evil but as a result of the evil done against him.
-Finally, I can remember that God is sovereign and that the blessings that matter are Eternal.
+I can remember that John the Baptist was beheaded not because of his own evil but because of the evil done against him.
+Finally, I can remember that God is sovereign and that the blessings that matter are eternal.
 When I count the blessings maybe I don’t need to view it as a ledger.
 Maybe the sole blessing that matters is the blessing of the love of God.